adobe-type-tools/psautohint/README.md

     pip install -r requirements.txt --user .

-The authinter can be used by running:
+The autohinter can be used by running:

     psautohint